Florida businesses could be in for new protections

 "We were able to retain some takeout and delivery operations, but we had to immediately lay off 140 employees company-wide," he said.

-Wednesday, his eatery was the backdrop for an announcement from Florida's Chief Financial Officer.
+His eatery was the backdrop Wednesday for an announcement from Florida's chief financial officer.
 Jimmy Patronis hosted a "Rally at the Restaurant" to propose COVID-19 liability protections for businesses statewide.

 "We're always a target for drive-by lawyers, lawsuits, slip and falls and this and that, that this legislation may pass," he said.

-Beaud said if passed in Tallahassee the legislation gives him one less worry to focus on.
+Beaud said if passed in Tallahassee, the legislation gives him one less worry on which to focus.

 Patronis said 21 other states have enacted legislation like what he's proposing.